cagov/cannabis.ca.gov/README.md

 * Content is created and edited in WordPress at api.cannabis.ca.gov

 ### 2. Sync WordPress REST API to GitHub
-* After posts are edited, a syncing service pulls data from WordPress into a static content package, which is loaded into this static site builder.
+* After posts are edited, a syncing service managed by the [Office of Data and Innovation](https://innovation.ca.gov) pulls data from WordPress into a static content package.

 ### 3. Update static site
+This static site generator uses those pages to build flat-files for deployment to AWS, with a CloudFront CDN cache.

 * Local builds: `npm run dev`
 * Production builds: will run GitHub actions workflows, when content is updated, and on pull requests and pushes.